notthetup/blog/_posts/2006-04-20-audio-spotlight.md

 The idea behind is very simple, but difficult to explain.
 Audible sound **modulated** with an ultrasound carrier tends to demodulate itself in a certain pattern, as it propagates through the air.
 As to why this happens, I think it has something to do with the non-linearity in the relationship between _pressure_ and _particle velocity_.
 So one can use this to 'encode' the audible sound so that the demodulation can yield itself back.

 The uses of this are infinite.
 There are some listed on the [website][5].
-Personally, I wait for the time when they can have one on every seat in the bus so that I can turn **TVMobile** **off**!!
+Personally, I wait for the time when they can have one on every seat in the bus so that I can turn **TVMobile** **off**!
 At least for myself...:p

 [0]: http://www.media.mit.edu/people/bv